Esa-Pekka Salonen

 Summary

-Esa-Pekka Salonen is known as both a composer and conductor.
-He is the Music Director of the San Francisco Symphony and the Conductor Laureate for the Philharmonia Orchestra, Los Angeles Philharmonic, and Swedish Radio Symphony Orchestra.
-As a member of the faculty of the Colburn School, he directs the pre-professional Negaunee Conducting Program.
+Esa-Pekka Salonen is renowned as both a composer and conductor.
+He was recently named Creative Director of the Los Angeles Philharmonic, effective 2026–27, and Creativity and Innovation Chair of the Philharmonie de Paris and Principal Conductor of the Orchestre de Paris, effective 2027–28.
+He is the Conductor Laureate of the Philharmonia Orchestra, Los Angeles Philharmonic, and the Swedish Radio Symphony Orchestra, and formerly served as Music Director of the San Francisco Symphony.
+He is a faculty member at Los Angeles’s Colburn School, where he founded and directs the Negaunee Conducting Program.
 Salonen co-founded, and until 2018 served as the Artistic Director of, the annual Baltic Sea Festival.

 Critical Acclaim